DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSplitter/1 Configuration/onResize.md

 Information about the event.

 ##### field(e.cancel): Boolean
-Allows you to cancel resize operation.
+Allows you to cancel the resize operation.

 ##### field(e.component): {WidgetName}
 The UI component's instance.